Boulangerie/hapiour-decorators/README.md

 #### IApp
 - `constructor(server: Hapi.Server)` : App will be constructed with Hapi server instance as first argument.
+- `onPluginInit(err: any, done: () => void)`: Method called when Hapi plugin registration is done.
+If this method is defined, you must call done() to continue server initialization.
-- `onInit(err: any)`: Method called when Hapi server initialization is done.
+- `onInit()`: Method called when Hapi server initialization is done.
 - `onStart()`: Method called when Hapi server is started.

 #### IModuleConfig